mehmehmehlol/moodjournal-client/README.md

 ## Objectives

 This project is a mood journal to help log entries and moods for users.<br/>
 Disclaimer: This repo is no longer maintained as of 12/12/2022, due to many deprecated packages.
-To browse what the site would look, screenshots are attached below.
+To browse what the site would look like, screenshots are attached below.

 ---